J. A. Happ: Pittsburgh Pirates

-Return to the Toronto Blue Jays
+Toronto Blue Jays (second stint)

 On November 27, 2015, Happ signed a three-year, $36 million contract with the Blue Jays.
 He became the Blue Jays' first pitcher to earn eleven wins prior to the All-Star break since Roy Halladay in 2008, when he defeated the Cleveland Indians 17–1 on July 3, 2016.
 In his next start, Happ recorded his 12th victory of the 2016 season, 6–0 over the Detroit Tigers, which tied his career-high and matched the twelve wins Halladay posted before the All-Star break in 2006.
 On July 24, Happ earned his 13th win of the season, defeating the Seattle Mariners 2–0 and establishing a new single-season high in wins.
 Happ tied Stephen Strasburg for the MLB lead in wins on August 4, and took the outright lead with his 16th victory of the season on August 10.
 Happ earned his 20th win of the 2016 season on September 20, defeating Seattle 10–2.
 In doing so, he joined Halladay, Roger Clemens, Pat Hentgen, David Wells, and Jack Morris as the only pitchers to win 20 games or more for the Blue Jays in a single season.
 Happ finished the 2016 season with a 20–4 record, 3.18 ERA, and 163 strikeouts in 195 innings.
-Happ started game two of the 2016 American League Division Series and earned the win, pitching five innings and allowing a single run on nine hits with five strikeouts.
+Happ started Game 2 of the American League Division Series (ALDS) and earned the win, pitching five innings and allowing a single run on nine hits with five strikeouts.
 The win gave the Blue Jays a 2–0 series lead over the Texas Rangers.
 Happ finished sixth in voting for the 2016 American League Cy Young Award, receiving three third-place votes, two fourth-place votes, and one fifth-place vote.

 On April 18, 2017, Happ was placed on the 10-day disabled list due to left elbow inflammation.
 He had suffered the injury during a start against the Baltimore Orioles two days earlier.
 Happ ended up missing six weeks of the 2017 season.

 On March 20, 2018, Happ was announced by Blue Jays manager John Gibbons as the Opening Day starter, a first for his career.
 The Blue Jays lost the game 6–1 to the New York Yankees.

 Happ was named to the 2018 MLB All-Star Game.
 He played the tenth inning of the game and earned the save for the American League.